garciagimenezangel/OBServ_Models_Open/README.md

 - Lonsdorf E, et al. (2009) Modelling pollination services across agricultural landscapes.
 Annals of Botany 103(9):1589–1600.

-- Gimenez-Garcia A, et al. (in preparation) Applicability of simple and reliable pollination service models from local to global scale.
+- Gimenez-Garcia A, et al. (in preparation) Applicability of simple and reliable pollination supply models from local to global scale.